 Our company has many traditions; one of the most treasured was passed down by Matthew Myles Walsh II to his sons (Co-Chairmen Matt and Dan Walsh) - placing a Miraculous Medal in the first concrete pour of every new project.

 As children, Matt and Dan would accompany their father to new job sites and place a Miraculous Medal in the wet concrete.
 The Medal was an inspiration for the workers to finish the job safely and to make it as miraculous as the Medal itself.
-As our company grows, sustaining traditions can be difficult, but our leadership team strongly feels it is important to continue this tradition because it is a constant reminder of devotion to a project, a job site, a company, and a family.
+As our company grows, sustaining traditions can be challenging, but our leadership team feels it is important to continue this tradition as a constant reminder of devotion to a project, a job site, a company, and a family.